How to remotely connect to a MySQL database located on our shared server

 NOTE: If you are trying to connect to PostgreSQL databases, use port 5432 instead of 3306.

-Below you can find the steps on configuring a third-party SSH client, Putty
+Below you can find the steps on configuring a third-party SSH client - Putty, and MacOS and Linux built-in one - Terminal.

 1. Run the application.